jason-p-cress/kafka-aiops-metric-connector/README.md

             devices/device groups.

          PI Kafka producer queue length: This should be as close to '0' as possible.
-If you are seeing a high number, or the number is growing with each interval,
+If you are seeing a high number, or the number is growing with each interval, this could indicate performance issues with either AIOps or the server running this connector.

      Indicator and resource logging:

-        You can log unique instances of resources and/or indicators seen during each aggregation interval by enabling the extended logging options in the sevone-datachannel.conf file:
+        You can log unique instances of resources and/or indicators seen during each aggregation interval by enabling the extended logging options in the conf file:

            logUniqueIndicators = "true"
            logUniqueResources = "true"

-        Depending on the size of your SevOne environment, this can cause a high amount of disk utilization.
+        Depending on the size of your metric source counts, this can cause a high amount of disk utilization.

 <h2>Installing python dependencies:</h2>